Eran: Vishnu temple

 The Vishnu Temple is to the north of the Varaha temple.
 It has a damaged colossal statue of Vishnu that is 13.17 ft high.
 This temple is also mostly ruined, but shows signs of having a sanctum, a mandapa and all the elements of a Hindu temple.
 Just like the Varaha temple, the Vishnu temple had intricately carved pillars, but with a different design.
 Parts of the door jamb before the sanctum have survived, and these show the traditional river goddesses Ganga and Yamuna as flanking the sanctum entrance, but they are positioned nearer to the floor like late Gupta era temples.
 Cunningham dated this temple as probably built in 5th or 6th century, about two or three centuries after the neighboring early Gupta era Varaha temple.
 The remnants of the entrance, wrote Cunningham, are "lavishly decorated", with the surviving reliefs showing daily life and rites-of-passage scenes.
 Near the temple are ruins of a gateway and other monuments, including one which was likely a Vamana temple.
 According to Cunningham, one of the smaller shrine monuments had a man-boar sculpture which he located in the town of Eran.

 Narasimha temple

 The Narasimha Temple is the northernmost substantial structure ruins in the group, though there were additional temples according to excavations by Cunningham.
 The Narasimha temple was a single room of 12.5 feet by 8.75 feet with a mandapa in front on four pillars.
 These pillars are now missing, but the remnants on the plinth confirm that they once did.
 The broken pillars found at the site among the ruins, and who dimensions match the leftover plinth profile, show that the pillars were intricately carved.
 The sanctum had a 7 ft high Narasimha statue, the man-lion avatar of Vishnu.

 Hanuman temple

-Old Temple of Lord Hanuman, About 750 CE.
+Old temple of Hanuman, about 750 CE.